 b.
+Commercial shellfish aquaculture of native and naturalized species within existing marinas (e.g. floating upweller systems or ‘FLUPSYs’).

-Seafood culturing, harvesting and processing activities occurring upland of the OHWM within the Boat Haven Marina and Marine Trades District only, including related minor improvements within the adjacent Aquatic designation necessary to support the upland use (e.g., small scale water intakes and clean water outfalls).c.
-Commercial geoduck harvesting, when permitted by the Department of Natural Resources (DNR) on a DNR tract.
+c.
+Seafood culturing, harvesting and processing activities occurring upland of the OHWM within the Boat Haven Marina and Marine Trades District only, including related minor improvements within the adjacent Aquatic designation necessary to support the upland use (e.g., small scale water intakes and clean water outfalls).

-All other aquaculture developments and activities are prohibited within the shoreline jurisdiction, including fish pens and commercial shellfish seeding/culturing.
+DR-8.4.3 The following aquaculture activities may be permitted as a conditional use:

+a.
+Commercial shellfish aquaculture of native and naturalized species (including geoduck) in the Aquatic designation provided:

+i No improvements are visible above the surface of the water during slack tide.

+ii If the proposal would cause substantial interference with normal public use of the surface waters a shoreline substantial development permit is also required.